-The LOF is completed at every observation and submitted via Qualtrics.
-The LOF provides detailed feedback and progress on the candidate's progression on meeting the TPEs, as well as any other areas that need improvement.
-Supervisors should note strengths and areas of improvement on the form.
+The LOF is completed at every observation and submitted via Tevera.
+The LOF provides detailed feedback and progress on the candidates' progression on meeting the TPEs, as well as any other areas that need improvement.
+Supervisors should note strengths and areas for growth on the form.
 Cooperating teachers and supervisors both complete the LOF at each observation.
-The LOF can also be used to support feedback on lesson to candidate between official observations.
+The LOF can also be used to support feedback on lessons to candidates between official observations.

 Candidates, cooperating teachers, and supervisors should all receive a copy of the LOF at the end of the debrief session.
-While it a paper version of the LOF may be used during a lesson observation, the final LOF is submitted via Qualtrics.
+While a paper version of the LOF may be used during a lesson observation, the final LOF is submitted via Tevera by having your teacher candidate forward you the "assignment."
+Please see the DLT Tevera Guidebook for further instructions.